webksde/ddev-vscode-devcontainer-drupal-template/README.md

     - Project names need to be **valid**.
 Valid project names are: "no-spaces-but-hyphens", "UpperAndLower", "should.work.with.dots".
     - The ddev containers will be generated based of your chosen name.
 - You can also initiate:
-  - A Drupal 9 environment, using `ddev drowl-init -v 9`
-  - A Drupal 11 environment, using `ddev drowl-init -v dev`
+  - A Drupal dev environment (for working on drupal core issues) using `ddev drowl-init-dev`.

 ---